Simatic S7 Opcodes (S7-300, S7-400) - 135 opcodes

 Format: O

-The O function performs a logical OR instruction on AND functions according to the rule: AND before OR.
+The O function performs a logical OR instruction on AND functions according to the rule: AND

 A(: And with Nesting Open